wingkwong/leetcode-the-hard-way/solutions/0000-0099/0001-two-sum.md

 ## Approach 1: Brute Force

+Tthe goal is to find two numbers in an array that add up to a given target number.
 Since this is an easy problem, most of the time brute force solutions would work due to the loose constraints.
-However, this solution gives O(n^2) time complexity and O(1) space complexity.
+However, this brute force solution gives $O(n^2)$ time complexity and $O(1)$ space complexity since it involves checking all possible pairs of numbers in the array and seeing if they add up to the target.

 <Tabs>
 <TabItem value="cpp" label="C++">